 VISION relies on state-of-the-art hardware and software to compute vibrational spectra and assist users with spectral interpretation.
 Modeling and computational assistance is offered to users, as necessary.
 The simplicity of the neutron-nucleus interaction permits the easy calculation of the neutron vibrational spectrum: mode frequencies and mode intensities.

 The similarity of neutron vibrational spectroscopy with its well-known optical counterparts makes VISION an easy-to-use instrument for scientists already familiar with Infrared and Raman spectroscopies.

-VISION can be used for leading-edge studies in disciplines such as nanotechnology, catalysis, biochemistry, geochemistry, and condensed/soft-matter science.
+VISION can be used for leading-edge studies in disciplines such as nanotechnology, catalysis, chemistry, biochemistry, geochemistry, and condensed/soft-matter science.

 Contemporary popular themes comprise hydrogen storage, hydrogen bonding, molecules adsorbed on surfaces and porous materials, thermoelectric and photovoltaic materials, hydrous minerals, metal-organic frameworks, drugs and pharmaceuticals, polymers, proteins, catalysis, and batteries.